 What products and services do you use every day?
 Are you a passionate gamer, a healthy lifestyle fanatic or lining up in your sleeping bag on Queen Street to buy the latest tech product year after year?
 You get it - you already know what you love, just look at where you choose to spend your hard-earned money.

 You probably also know a lot more than you think about the companies you buy from.
 Do they keep innovating?
 Do they have quality products you want to own?
 Or services you need (or just really, really want)?
-If you think your own experience suggests the company may have a great future ahead, you may consider becoming a part of its long-term journey by backing what you believe and becoming a shareholder.
+If you think your own experience suggests the company may have a great future ahead, you may consider becoming a part of its long-term journey by backing what you believe and choosing shares in that company.

 Spread your money across multiple investments with ETFs